-Border Screenings Spark Travel Fears For Iranian-Americans Amid Rising Tensions
+Border Screenings Spark Travel Fears For Iranian Americans Amid Rising Tensions

 "They had planned to travel abroad or, you know, leave the country for spring break.
 And people are already saying we're going to cancel those trips because we don't know what we're supposed to do."

-As many as 200 Iranian-Americans were held at the Peace Arch Border Crossing in Blaine, Washington over the weekend, some for as long as 12 hours, according to legal aid groups.
+As many as 200 Iranian Americans were held at the Peace Arch Border Crossing in Blaine, Wash., over the weekend, some for as long as 12 hours, according to legal aid groups.

-Immigrant advocates also report that Iranian-Americans have been subject to heightened scrutiny, albeit on a smaller scale, at airports and border crossings around the country in recent days.
+Immigrant advocates also report that Iranian Americans have been subject to heightened scrutiny, albeit on a smaller scale, at airports and border crossings across the country in recent days.

 Homeland Security officials are on high alert after Iran vowed to avenge the U.S. airstrike that killed Maj.
-Gen. Qassim Suleimani, a top Iranian commander.
+Gen. Qassem Soleimani, a top Iranian commander.

 Journalist and historian John Ghazvinian, a U.S. citizen who was born in Iran, says he was pulled aside for additional screening after landing at John F. Kennedy International Airport in New York over the weekend.